coldbox-modules/cbelasticsearch/readme.md

 Managing Documents
 ==================

 Documents are the searchable, serialized objects within your indexes.
 As noted above, documents may be assigned a type, allowing separation of schema, while still maintaining searchability across all documents in the index.
 Within an index, each document is referenced by an `_id` value.
 This `_id` may be set manually ( `document.setId()` ) or, if not provided will be auto-generated when the record is persisted.
 Note that, if using numeric primary keys for your `_id` value, they will be cast as strings on serialization.

 #### Creating a Document

 The `Document` model is the primary object for creating and working with Documents.
 Let's say, again, we were going to create a `book` typed document in our index.
-We would do so, by first creating a Documen object.
+We would do so, by first creating a `Document` object.

 ```
 var book = getInstance( "Document@cbElasticsearch" ).new(
-	index="bookshop",
+    index = "bookshop",
-	type="book",
+    type = "book",
     properties = {
-		"title"      : "Elasticsearch for Coldbox",
+        "title" = "Elasticsearch for Coldbox",
-		"summary"    : "A great book on using Elasticsearch with the Coldbox framework",
+        "summary" = "A great book on using Elasticsearch with the Coldbox framework",
-		"description": "A long descriptio with examples on why this book is great",
+        "description" = "A long descriptio with examples on why this book is great",
-		"author"     : {
+        "author" = {
-			"id"       : 1,
+            "id" = 1,
-			"firstName": "Jon",
+            "firstName" = "Jon",
-			"lastName" : "Clausen"
+            "lastName" = "Clausen"
         },
         // date with specific format type
-		"publishDate": dateTimeFormat( now(), "yyyy-mm-dd'T'hh:nn:ssZZ" ),
+        "publishDate" = dateTimeFormat( now(), "yyyy-mm-dd'T'hh:nn:ssZZ" ),
-		"edition"    : 1,
+        "edition" = 1,
-		"ISBN"       : 123456789054321
+        "ISBN" = 123456789054321
     }
 );

 book.save();